godaddy-icfp/icfp-2019/README.md

   * find the WORKSPACE file in the git repo root, click next
   * select `Create from scratch` for the "project view"
   * change project name to `icfp2019`, click finish
+  * go to the Bazel MENU item and check `Sync Project With BUILD Files`